zhangyuhong01/Robowheel-Toolkits/README.md

 cd openpi
 ```

-Here we provide a scripts that convert Hora to Lerobot-format.
-Download [convert_hdf5_to_lerobot](https://github.com/zhangyuhong01/Robowheel-Toolkits/blob/main/scripts/convert_hdf5_to_lerobot_demo.py) and place it in `openpi/blob/main/examples/libero`.Note:this demo use the 6-joint pos
+We provide a script to convert HORA data to the LeRobot format.
+Download [convert_hdf5_to_lerobot](https://github.com/zhangyuhong01/Robowheel-Toolkits/blob/main/scripts/convert_hdf5_to_lerobot_demo.py)t and place it under openpi/blob/main/examples/libero.

 ```python
 cd path_to_openpi